Work that Moneymaker

 Bridge Pose is an excellent booty builder because you have to squeeze your glutes to lift and support your body.
 Lying on your back, start with your feet hip-width apart in front of your butt.
 Place your hands by your hips and squeeze your glutes.
 Lift your entire torse up off the ground, chest up and towards the chin.
 In yoga, you would clasp your hands together while keeping them on the ground under your body.
 Then, lift one leg up and hold.
 Lower, and then repeat, switching legs.
 You can lower and lift as reps, or you can hold for 30 seconds to 1 minute on each leg for 1 set.

-For more of a challenge, you can do Wheel Pose instead (pictured in the Pin).
+For more of a challenge, you can do Wheel Pose instead.
 Lie on your back with feet hip-width apart near your butt.
 Place your hands in front of your shoulders (fingers pointing at your shoulders) and lift all the way up.
 Squeeze your glutes and hold.
 You can also lift one leg at a time with this pose, too.
 It’s like bridge pose but works the glutes, shoulders, and abs more.

 Sumo Squats + Close Stance Squats